Helpful Links for Veterans

 The Social Security disability insurance program (sometimes referred to as SSDI) pays benefits to you and certain family members if you worked long enough and paid Social Security taxes.

 For those veterans who wish to explore additional treatment facilities and options, you may want to contact Spirit Mountain Recovery.

 Students Veterans of America (National)

 Student Veterans of America (SVA) is a coalition of student veterans groups from college campuses across the United States.
-Founded in January of 2008, SVA is a 501(c)(3) tax-exempt organization that works to develop new student groups, coordinate between existing student groups, and advocate on behalf of student veterans at the local, state, and national level.
+Founded in January of 2008, SVA is a 501(c)(3) tax-exempt organization that works to develop new student groups, coordinate between existing student groups, and advocate on behalf of student veterans at the local, state, and national levels.

 Transition Assistance Program